odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 Integration tests ensure that component collaborations work as expected.
 Assertions may test the HTTP API, or side-effects such as database, filesystem, datetime, logging etc.

+Integration tests

+* Test a repository against the actual database
+* Test an application service using a real controller action
+* Test a HTTP integration agains the real webservice

 Depending on your needs, you can choose to run your test against a integration database (with fixtures) or only against a mocked repository.
 Some people prefer to create repository interfaces and replace them with an empty implementation for testing.
 Of course you can do that, but the technical effort for testing is much higher then.